ViolaFlower/Re-Console/README.md

 - TheMinecraftArchitect, contributor and playtester

 # Special Thanks
+- BuddarScotchy for consistently supporting me and my projects
 - dbtderpbox for fixing a crash with AMD GPUs on Linux
 - Devin, the creator of Adrenaline of which this modpack uses some of the config files, and offering to maintain the modpack
 - S_N00B for making Console-idated, which inspired this project